Super Delfin: New Japan Pro-Wrestling (1989, 1994)

-Independent circuit (19891994)
+Independent circuit and Mexico (19891994)

 Eventually, Wakita and the others debuted as professional wrestlers in Amsterdam in March 1989.
 At first he wrestled without a mask under the name Monkey Magic Wakita.
 He began his career in Japan in Frontier Martial Arts Wrestling, and then continued on to Universal Lucha Libre, where he adopted the Super Delfin character after a tour to Mexico.
 On June 15, 1992 in Sōka, Japan Delfin lost to El Pantera in the 4-man tournament finals to determine the first ever UWF Super Welterweight Champion.
 Later Pantera vacated the championship by leaving the tour.
 Super Delfin defeated Coloso for vacated title on November 20, 1992 in Osaka, Japan.
 He held the title nearly two and a half years before losing it to SATO on March 3, 1995 in Osaka, Japan while wrestling for Michinoku Pro Wrestling.

 Michinoku Pro Wrestling (19931996)

 In 1993, he left Universal for Michinoku Pro Wrestling during his reign as UWF Super Welterweight Champion.
 After SATO vacated the title due to injury on May 12, 1995, Super Delfin defeated Triton for the vacated championship on May 14, 1995 in Kooriyama, Japan.
 He lost the title to El Pantera on October 21 the same year in Iwate, Japan.
 Super claimed his third UWF Super Welterweight Championship by victory over El Pantera in Aomori, Japan on August 5, 1996.
 He lost the title the following year to Men's Teioh on May 5 in Nakayama, Japan.